 How long has VPC been around?

-The VPC in existence for over 30 years.
-While our name and logo has evolved over the years, our mission has remained the same; serving all who are affected by violence domestic and sexual violence.
+The VPC has existed for over 30 years.
+While our name and logo has evolved over time, our mission has remained the same; serving all who are affected by or subjected to domestic and sexual violence.

 What populations do you serve?

 The VPC does not discriminate and works with anyone who currently is or has been affected by or subjected to DV/SA/HT including minors.
 We work with primary survivors as well as secondary survivors.
 Secondary survivors are those who are close to the primary survivor and suffer consequences of the violence alongside the primary survivor.
-Secondary survivors can be friends, family, co-workers, neighbors, teachers, religious leaders, coaches, community members etc. Our staff and volunteers create a welcoming, safe and inclusive environment for everyone.
+Secondary survivors can be friends, family, co-workers, neighbors, teachers, religious leaders, coaches, community members, and other roles.
+Our staff and volunteers create a welcoming, safe, and inclusive environment for everyone.

 What legal advocacy do you provide?